|Value||Eligibility||Open date||Close date|

 III. curriculum vitae including relevant work experience and list of publications,

 b.
-The successful applicant will be awarded the Scholarship on the nomination of a selection committee comprising five members, of whom three are female members.
-The members of the selection committee are:
+The successful applicant will be awarded the Scholarship on the nomination of a selection committee including:

 I. the Head of School of Sydney School of Education and Social Work or their nominated delegate, and

 a.
-The Scholarship is valued at $8,000 per annum and is tenable for one year only.
+The Scholarship is valued at up to $6,000 per annum and is tenable for one year only.

 b.
 The Scholarship value will be paid as a lump sum payment on receipt of the Scholarship Acceptance Form.